Mohammed-Balkhair-hub/Car_Seatbelt_Compliance_Monitor/README.md

 1. **YOLO11n** (`yolo11n.pt`) - Automatically downloaded on first use
 2. **License Plate Model** - Download from [Hugging Face](https://huggingface.co/morsetechlab/yolov11-license-plate-detection) and save to your desired location.
 Update the `--plate-model` path accordingly.
-3. **Seatbelt Model** - Place your trained seatbelt detection model in your desired location.
-Update the `--seatbelt-model` path to point to your model file (e.g., `path/to/your/seatbelt/model.pt`).
+3. **Seatbelt Model** - You have two options:
+   - **Train your own model**: Download the seatbelt detection dataset from [Roboflow Universe - Seat Belt Detection](https://universe.roboflow.com/farishijazi/seat_belt_detection-78bmx) (or search for other seatbelt datasets), train a YOLO model, and specify the path with `--seatbelt-model`
+   - **Use a pre-trained model**: Search for pre-trained YOLO seatbelt detection models online (e.g., on Hugging Face, Roboflow Universe, or other model repositories) and specify the path with `--seatbelt-model`

 ## Usage